-Attend- Non-indepen- Compen- Attend- ance at Ν Ion-independence dence in rela- Year Audit sation ance at board committee Fee, 2008 in relation to tion to major Name elected Position 1 Committee Committee meetings meetings SEK 000 2 Industrivärden 3 shareholders Tom Hedelius 1991 Chairman Member Chairman All All 1,200 X Sverker Martin-Löf 2002 Vice Chairman Chairman Member All All 800 Boel Flodgren 2002 Director Member - All All 400 Finn Johnsson 2000 Director Member - All All 400 Fredrik Lundberg 2004 Director Member - All All 400 Х Lennart Nilsson 1997 Director Member - All All 400 Anders Nyrén 2001 Director - - All - - Х Total 3,600
+Non-indepen- Attendance Attendance I Non-independence dence in rela- Year Audit Compensation at board at commit- Fee, 2009 in relation tion to major Name elected Position 1 Committee Committee meetings tee meetings SEK 000 2 to Industrivärden3 shareholders Tom Hedelius 1991 Chairman Member Chairman All All 1,200 X Sverker Martin-Löf 2002 Vice Chairman Chairman Member All All 800 Olof Faxander 2009 Director Member All 4 All 400 X Boel Flodgren 2002 Director Member - All All 400 Finn Johnsson 2000 Director Member All All 400 Fredrik Lundberg 2004 Director Member All All 400 X Lennart Nilsson 1997 Director Member All All 400 Anders Nyrén 2001 Director All X according to a yearly plan.
+Each meeting follows an agenda, which together with the underlying documentation is distributed to the directors in advance of each board meeting.
+In general, the Board deals with matters of material importance, such as: